-Surgery is the primary recommendation for colon cancer at stages 0 and 1; doctors generally don't recommend chemotherapy at this level.
-The objective of the operation is to extract cancerous polyps or tumors surrounding the still-healthy tissues.
-The three surgical treatments for stage 0 colon cancer are:
+Surgery is the primary treatment for stages 0 and 1 colon cancer; physicians usually do not prescribe chemotherapy at this point.
+The objective of the operation is to extract cancerous polyps or tumors surrounding the healthy tissues.
+In stage 0, the cancer has not spread past the inner lining of the colon or to the lymph nodes.
+Three surgical treatments for stage 0 colon cancer are: